 Disneyland Paradise Pier is a no frills hotel with a great location and perks of staying on-site at Disneyland.
 Currently under construction, Paradise Pier transforms into Pixar Pier Hotel with expected completion in spring or summer 2024.

-Disneyland’s Paradise Pier Hotel is the furthest on-site Disneyland hotel from the parks, but is walkable to the parks and has easy access to Downtown Disney.
+Disneyland’s Paradise Pier Hotel is the furthest on-site Disneyland hotel from the parks, but is still within easy walking distance to the parks, other resorts, and Downtown Disney.